hrelab/2025-icorr-analysis/README.md

 3. Run `python -m pip install -e .` and the pyproject.toml will handle dependencies for you.

-## Running the whole pipeline (*WORK IN PROGRESS*)

-1. Make sure that you have the unprocessed data.

-2. Make sure to have followed the virtual environment setup from above.

-3. In the root of the project, run `python main.py --process_data --generate_plots --generate_exemplar`

-## Running the data processer on the unprocessed data (*WORK IN PROGRESS*)

-1. Make sure that you have the unprocessed data.

-2. Make sure to have followed the virtual environment setup from above.

-3. In the root of the project, run `python main.py --process_data`

 ## Generating Plots

 1. Make sure that you have the processed data.